arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

    - Birthday <- date{16/03/1953}
 ```

-What a gorgeous syntax, isn't it?
-To deserialize such a string into
+That's what I call a gorgeous syntax!
-the F# record:
+To deserialize such a string into the F# record:

 ```fsharp
 type Person =